replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/04-troubleshoot-2/assignment.md

 🚀 Let's start
 =================

-You get another report from a customer saying that the application isn't working, as if two components are unable to communicate.
+You get another report from a customer saying that the application isn't working, as if **two components are unable to communicate**.
 How would you begin to solve the problem?

-- You may want to start by verifying that all the expected pods are running, then move on to checking the communication between the pods and the client.
+- What component handles communication between Kubernetes workloads?

 💡 Hints
 =================